Welcome to Tasmanian Wild Fisheries Assessments

 The Institute of Marine and Antarctic Studies (IMAS) at the University of Tasmania has an extensive capacity to conduct scientific research directed at the management of coastal and temperate fisheries.
 Our research supports key commercial and recreational fisheries in Tasmania, including Abalone, Lobster, Octopus, Scalefish and Scallops, as well as ecosystem and fisheries management.
 As part of our commitment to knowledge exchange and innovation we have developed the Tasmanian Wild Fisheries Assessments website to broaden the communication of Tasmanian fisheries stock assessments and fisheries research conducted at IMAS to the community, deliver a more effective method of reporting to stakeholders and provide transparency in scientific data and reporting.
 In addition to the website, we continue to provide scientific advice to management bodies.

-Tasmanian wild fisheries stock assessments are conducted by the Fisheries and Aquaculture Centre of the Institute of Marine and Antarctic Studies (IMAS) on behalf of the Tasmanian Department of Primary Industries, Parks, Water and Environment (DPIPWE).
-Under the Sustainable Marine Research Collaboration Agreement (SMRCA), IMAS conduct fishery assessments, provide expert management advice and undertake scientific research on Tasmanian fisheries issues for DPIPWE.
-As partners in the SMRCA, DPIPWE and IMAS commit to:
+Tasmanian wild fisheries stock assessments are conducted by the Fisheries and Aquaculture Centre of the Institute of Marine and Antarctic Studies (IMAS) on behalf of the Tasmanian Department of Natural Resources and Environment (NRE Tas).
+Under the Sustainable Marine Research Collaboration Agreement (SMRCA), IMAS conduct fishery assessments, provide expert management advice and undertake scientific research on Tasmanian fisheries issues for NRE Tas.
+As partners in the SMRCA, NRE Tas and IMAS commit to:

 - undertake leading, world-class research into temperate marine and coastal research;

 - support the effective and sustainable management of Tasmanian marine resources and ensure that the maximum benefit accrues to the Tasmanian community;